-[Company Name] has implemented sanitization requirements, including mandated protocols instructing all employees to wash their hands frequently with soap and water for at least 20 seconds or to use hand sanitizer provided by the employer before and after touching "high-touch" surfaces, such as printers, copy machines or shared office tools, equipment or materials.
+has implemented sanitization requirements, including mandated protocols instructing all employees to wash their hands frequently with soap and water for at least 20 seconds or to use hand sanitizer provided by the employer before and after touching "high-touch" surfaces, such as printers, copy machines or shared office tools, equipment or materials.

 Employees are discouraged from sharing equipment.
 Equipment such as phones, tables, laptops, keyboards or desks should be assigned to one individual employee.
 Any work furniture, tools or equipment that must be used by more than one individual must be sanitized in a manner that complies with the requirements contained in the Physical Distancing Protocol.
-If employees share a workspace, such as conference rooms, then the location must be sanitized in a manner that complies with the requirements contained in the Physical Distancing Protocol before and after each use.
+If employees share a workspace, such as conference rooms, then the location must be sanitized in a manner that complies with the requirements contained in the Physical Distancing Protocol of a manner that complies with the requirements contained in the Physical Distancing Protocol before and after each use.